koustubhmoharir/lit-html-mobx-exp/html_native_popovers.md

 ### show() vs showModal()
 - `position: absolute` vs `position: fixed`
+    - `fixed` positions relative to the `<html>` element
 - `showModal()` renders a `::backdrop` pseudo element
 	- can be styled with `dialog::backdrop` CSS selector
+    - both display into the top layer
 - Logical order (next element placed above) and z-index of other element
 	- Takes precedence in `show()` - dialog gets hidden from view
 	- Doesn't matter in `showModal()` - dialog is displayed at the top

+### More on top layer
+- The top layer sits above its related document in the browser viewport
+- Top layer is outside of the document flow
+- Each document has one associated top layer.
+- Elements promoted to the top layer needn't worry about z-index or DOM hierarchy.
+- Each element in the top layer has a styleable ::backdrop pseudo-element.
+- Each element and ::backdrop generates a new stacking context.
+- Elements in the top layer are stacked in the order they appear in the set.
+The last one in, appears on top.
+If you want to promote an element, remove it, and add it again.

 ### Dialog case studies